bazoka-kaka/daa-quiz-2/README.md

 <strong>Implementation</strong>
 <br>
-Here we are implementing Kruskal algorithm to find the shortest route from one city to another in east java based on user's input in the form of web application
+Here we are implementing Dijkstra algorithm to find the shortest route from one city to another in east java based on user's input in the form of web application

 <strong>Specification</strong>